Interest Income from Obligations of StatesOther than North Carolina.

--Interest Income from Obligations of States Other than North Carolina.
 Enter the amount of interest received from notes, bonds, and other obligations of states and political subdivisions other than North Carolina if not included in federal adjusted gross income.
 This includes exempt interest dividends received from regulated investment companies (mutual funds) to the extent such dividends do not represent interest from obligations of North Carolina or its political subdivisions.

--Deferred Gains Reinvested into an Opportunity Fund under IRC Section 1400Z-2.
 North Carolina did not conform to the temporary deferral of income for certain gains timely invested in a qualified Opportunity Fund under Internal Revenue Code section 1400Z-2.
-These gains are not deferred for North Carolina tax purposes and must be included in determining your State tax payable.
+These gains are not deferred for North Carolina tax purposes and must be included in determining your state tax payable.
 Therefore, an addition to federal adjusted gross income is required for gains reinvested into a qualified Opportunity Fund under IRC section 1400Z-2.
-If you were required to include a gain in federal adjusted gross income under IRC section 1400Z-2 in tax year 2017, you may deduct the gain to the extent the same income was included in the calculation of N.C. taxable for tax year 2017.
+Note: If you were required to include a gain in federal adjusted gross income under IRC section 1400Z-2 in tax year 2020, you may deduct the gain to the extent the same income was included in the calculation of N.C. taxable income during a prior year.

 Other Additions to Federal Adjusted Gross Income.
 Enter the total amount of the following other additions.
 Make sure you attach an explanation or schedule of the item(s) to Form D-400.

-(1) The amount by which your basis of property under federal law exceeds your basis of property for State purposes must be added to your adjusted gross income in the year that you dispose of the property.
+(1) The amount by which your basis of property under federal law exceeds your basis of property for state purposes must be added to your adjusted gross income in the year that you dispose of the property.

-(3) If you carry over a net operating loss from another year to the 2018 federal return, an addition is required for the amount of net operating loss carried to the 2018 year that is not absorbed and will be carried forward to subsequent years.
-Example: You incur a net operating loss of $75,000 in 2017.
-You carry the net operating loss to the 2018 federal return and deduct the entire loss in arriving at federal adjusted gross income.
-Only $50,000 of the loss is absorbed and $25,000 is carried forward to subsequent years.
-To determine North Carolina taxable income, you must make an addition to federal adjusted gross income of $25,000.
+(2) If you carry over a net operating loss from another year to the 2019 federal return, an addition is required for the amount of net operating loss carried to the 2019 year that is not absorbed and will be carried forward to subsequent years.
+(For more information on net operating losses, refer to the Department’s bulletins for individual income tax.)